stonepros/stone/doc/mgr/dashboard.rst

 * **Cluster logs**: Display the latest updates to the cluster's event and audit log files.
 Log entries can be filtered by priority, date or keyword.
-* **Hosts**: Display a list of all cluster hosts along with their storage drives, which services are running, and which version of Ceph is installed.
+* **Hosts**: Display a list of all cluster hosts along with their storage drives, which services are running, and which version of Stone is installed.
 * **Performance counters**: Display detailed service-specific statistics for each running service.